Pre-Radiation Sciences

 Semester 4

-The above are general entrance requirements for two radiography programs in Nebraska that require prerequisites: UNMC’s Radiography Program and CHI Health’s School of Radiologic Technology.
+The above are general entrance requirements encompassing programs with pre-requisites such as UNMC Radiography, CHI School of Radiologic Technology, Nebraska Methodist Associate of Science in Multispecialty Sonography and SCC Associate in Radiologic Technology.
+It also includes courses that are transferrable to programs without pre-requisites such as programs at Bryan and Clarkson.
 Students who are considering other programs are encouraged to contact those schools directly for a list of entrance requirements or transfer requirements.

 Other Notes: